 Disclosure – we were given free entry into Techniquest and provided with lunch for the purpose of this review.
 All opinions are honest and our own.

-If you are local to Cardiff you will have heard of Techniquest.
+If you are local to Cardiff you will have heard of Techniquest and you can read all about our visit in this Techniquest Cardiff review.
 It is a hands on science museum based in Cardiff Bay and we absolutely love it there and visit in most school holiday breaks.
+In the nicer months such as the summer you can combine your visit with a walk around Cardiff Bay which is lovely.
 It is really easy to get to by car and is only a few minutes walk from Cardiff Bay train station.

 This summer Techniquest are celebrating 50 years since humans landed on the moon and they have some great shows and workshops to get involved in as well as all the usual Techniquest fun.